A PDF version of the article can be found here.

 Then, it is said, he stood forlorn looking out to sea, and it was night, <…>

-As a conclusion, it seems evident that the “Round World” conception, accepted by Tolkien in the late 1950s, was professed by him throughout the 1960s and up to his death in 1973 and could hardly be abandoned.
-The conflict between the new cosmological views and the long-established legends, caused by such a dramatic upheaval, was largely solved by adopting the Mannish transmission of the Silmarillion, which transformed it into an “inner myth” inside Tolkien’s imaginary world.
-It naturally resulted in abandonment of some elements of Tolkien’s creation, like the elaborate chronology of The Annals of Aman (though one could argue that eventually Tolkien became dissatisfied with it even regardless of the matters of cosmology, as can be seen from some of his notes), but the whole continued to live and evolve.
+As a conclusion, it seems evident that the “Round World” conception, accepted by Tolkien in the late 1950s, was professed by him throughout the 1960s and up to his death in 1973 and never abandoned as the underlying truth of his imaginary world.
+The conflict between the new cosmological views and the long-established legends, caused by such a dramatic upheaval, was largely solved by adopting the Mannish transmission of the Silmarillion, which transformed it into an “inner myth” inside Tolkien’s world, while new texts pertaining to the authentic High-elven tradition recognized the new cosmological truth.
+Some elements of Tolkien’s earlier creation, such as the cosmological conception of the Ambarkanta, had to be abandoned, but the whole continued to live and evolve.
 In any case, the purpose of this article is not to judge which version of Tolkien’s cosmology is “better” (opinions may differ on this point), but only to provide the evidence of Tolkien’s own views in the last decades of his life, as far as they can be determined.